aseba-community/aseba/readme.md

 	make

 Once this script has run, you can find the executables in `build-aseba/`, in their respective sub-directories.
+You can install them system-wide by running:

+    sudo make install

-For example, you can then launch studio by typing:
+Or launch them directly from their built location; for example, you can then launch studio by typing:

     clients/studio/asebastudio